Stories from the Road and the Community

 Sand Dunes and the Serpent is a journey into the vast, unforgiving heart of western Queensland — where distances are measured in days, not kilometres, and the land quietly tests those who travel through it.

-The final book in the Queensland Adventure Riding Series, Sand Dunes and the Serpent is more than a travelogue.
+The final book in the Queensland Adventure Riding Series, Sand Dunes and the Serpent, is more than a travelogue.
 It’s a reckoning — with solitude, with place, and with the forces that draw people back to the edge of the map.
 Some journeys reveal landscapes.
 Others reveal what’s been coiled beneath the surface all along.

 Coming in 2027